Day one - Newport

 One of the locks at Fourteen Locks.

-Newport Market, Friars Walk and Fourteen Locks
+Newport Market, Newport Museum and Art Gallery, and Fourteen Locks

 Your clients can include a choice of the above.
 If they wanted to spend longer than a day in the area it is recommended to visit the Roman remains at Caerleon that includes the Caerleon Roman Fortress and Baths and Amphitheatre, and National Roman Legion Museum.
 Free entry and groups benefit from 10 per cent off gifts from the shop when spending £5 or more.